HarlonWang/quickjs-wrapper/README.md

 console.log('age：' + age); // 18
 ```

+## R8 / ProGuard
+If you are using R8 the shrinking and obfuscation rules are included automatically.

+ProGuard users must manually add the options from [consumer-rules.pro](/wrapper-android/consumer-rules.pro).

 ## Concurrency
 JavaScript runtimes are single threaded.
 All execution in the JavaScript runtime is guaranteed thread safe, by way of Java synchronization.